sinciarte/sinciarte.github.io/_posts/2023-03-12-Automating-AD-Accounts.markdown

 You may receive an account creation a week, maybe once a month, and a few password resets here and there.
 This is not an issue, you'll be able to perform your daily tasks and continue your day.
 Sure, there has been a lot of setup work to do, but these tasks do not take much of your time so they're essentially just like taking a shower or brushing your teeth; You don't really think about it, you just do it and move on.

 One day, you get a job at a large corporation, and now you get anywhere between 10-30 account creations, on top of having a ton more tasks to keep track of.
 What do you do?
 Simply get the computer to do your job.

+**This post is not intended to show you instructions on how to solve this specific problem, but instead how to work through problems, as it is a very valuable skill.**

 ## Defining the principles behind a need for scripting and automation {#defining-principles}